 Safe behind the partition

-All of these are apps sit in their own partition away from the device’s local OS.
-This makes life difficult for malware attacks, but there’s another important feature: employees can’t copy and paste important information and leak it to rivals or store as their own ‘insurance policy’.
+All these apps sit in their own partition away from the device’s local OS.
+This makes life difficult for malware attacks, but there’s another feature: employees can’t copy and paste important information and leak it to rivals or store as their own ‘insurance policy’.